bbvadata/Jazz/README.md

 ## Jazz

-Jazz a lightweight analytical web server for data-driven applications.
-It provides data persistence and computation capabilities accessible through a REST API.
-It is meant for solutions that need to rely on fast processing, scalable and reliable open source C and C++ libraries.
+Jazz a lightweight modular data processing framework, including a web server.
+It provides data persistence and computation capabilities accessible from R and Python and also through a REST API.
-A Jazz server installs in less than a minute and has a startup time of less than a second.
-It integrates with R, Python or any API capable software.

 ## History and Objectives

-Jazz started as a research project on fast data processing servers led by Santiago Basaldúa at BBVA Data & Analytics that evolved into an analytical web server.
+Jazz started as a research project on fast data processing servers led by Santiago Basaldúa at [BBVA Data & Analytics](https://www.bbvadata.com/) that evolved into an analytical web server.
 In December 2017 the source code of the server and the R client was released under an Apache 2.0 license.

-Today, the aim of the project is to pivot the original design into a lightweight server oriented to make deep neural networks available through APIs.
+Today, the aim of the project is to pivot the original design into a lightweight server-independent framework.

 ## Acknowledgments